taurus-org/taurus/doc/source/tep/TEP17.md

 - It matches perfectly with the technology stack in taurus
 - It provides 2D and 3D plotting
 - It is reasonably well documented and provides comprehensive examples
+- It is reasonably mature and popular
 - ....
 TODO

 ## Goals

 For the scope of this TEP, only a basic set of features currently supported in the deprecated modules would be implemented in the new ones, and the rest would be treated as future enhancements.

-The following is a list of features, with a rough classification using a [MoSCoW][] code followed by cost estimation in hours:
+The following is a list of features, with a rough classification using a [MoSCoW][] code followed by a (very optimistic) cost estimation in hours. **The features selected for impementation as part of this TEP marked with an asterix (`*`)**:

 ### For 1D plots/trends

-  - 1D plot: plot of multiple 1D models with auto-changing color and availability of legend (M8)
+  - * 1D plot: plot of multiple 1D models with auto-changing color and
+    availability of legend (M8)
-  - Date-time support on X axis (display only, see "UI for setting scale limits *in date/time format*" below) (M16)
+  - * Date-time support on X axis (display only, see "UI for setting scale limits *in date/time format*" below) (M16)
-  - Stand-alone widget (M2)
+  - * Stand-alone widget (M2)
-  - Zooming & panning with "restore original view" option (not the same as zoom stacking, see below) (M0)
+  - * Zooming & panning with "restore original view" option (not the same as zoom stacking, see below) (M0)
-  - Possibility to use (at least) 2 Y-scales (M12)
+  - * Possibility to use (at least) 2 Y-scales (M12)
-  - UI for adding taurus curves via ModelChooser.
+  - * UI for adding taurus curves via ModelChooser.
 See also "Improved Model Chooser" below  (M4)
-  - Store/retreive configuration (save/load settings) (M8)
+  - * Store/retreive configuration (save/load settings) (M8)
-  - Support for non-taurus curves in same plot (aka "raw data") (S0)
+  - * Support for non-taurus curves in same plot (aka "raw data") (S0)
-  - UI for setting scale limits and lin/log options (S0)
+  - * UI for setting scale limits and lin/log options (S0)
   - UI for setting scale limits *in date/time format* (S16)
   - Point-picking (aka "inspect mode") (S4)
-  - Export data as ascii: without date-time support (S0)
+  - * Export data as ascii: without date-time support (S0)
   - Export data as ascii: date-time support (S24)
-  - Export plot as image (S0)
+  - * Export plot as image (S0)
   - Plot freeze (pause) (S8)
-  - UI for moving a curve from one Y-scale to another (S12)
+  - * UI for moving a curve from one Y-scale to another (S12)
-  - UI for choosing line color, thickness symbol, filling...
+  - * UI for choosing line color, thickness symbol, filling...
 (S16)
   - Improved Model Chooser: replacement of the "input data selection" dialog allowing to choose *both* X and Y models (see curve selection dialog in extra_guiqwt's tauruscurve) (C16)
   - Drop support for taurus attributes (C4)
-  - Arbitrary Label scale (aka FixedLabelsScale) (C8)
+  - * Arbitrary Label scale (aka FixedLabelsScale) (C8)
   - Zoom stack: possibility of stacking zoom levels and navigating back one level at a time.
 (C16)
   - Cursor position info (display X-Y position of cursor in active axis